scalesql/popmaint/docs/DOCS.md

 * `plan_name` - Name of the plan to run.
 Do not include the `.toml` extension.
 * `-noexec`
 * `-version`
 * `-exit #` - Run and exit with this code.
-If an error is encountered, the app exits with the non-zero code.
+If an error is encountered, the app will exit with a non-zero code.
 This is for testing how your job scheduler responds to this.
 * `-log-level` *level* - where *level* is one of `trace`, `debug`, `verbose`, `info`, `warn`, or `error`

-Application Configuration (TOML)
+Application Configuration (popmaint.toml)
 ------------------------------------------------------------------
 ```toml
 [log]